 Original Research Article

-A Study On The Selection Of Nest Trees Of Asian Open Bill Storks (Anastomus Oscitans) In Adina Deer Park, West Bengal, India
+A Study On on The the Selection Of of Nest Trees Of by Asian Open Bill Storks (Anastomus Oscitans) In in Adina Deer Park, West Bengal, India

 ABSTRACT

-A field study on the nesting pattern of Asian Openbill Stork (Anastomus oscitans) was conducted between the months of September and October in 2024 in Adina Deer Park, West Bengal, India.
-The aim of the present study was to investigate the total number of nest, their population and the preferred nest tree species of Asian Openbill Storks in Adina Deer Park.
-All observations were conducted during the day using either the naked eye or 10x binoculars.
-A total of 332 trees of 19 species have been studied that were used by Anastomus oscitans for nesting.
-The current study suggests that Anthocephalus cadamba tree species have a greater preference for nesting, with an average of 31 nests per tree.
-Albizia lucida, Trewia nudiflora, Pongamia glabra, and Cassia siamea also showed a good number of nests.
-Diameter to breast height (DBH) of every nest tree was also measured.
-Nest trees with DBH between 180 and 200 cm have the highest average number of nests per tree, regardless of their species.
-By statistical analysis, it is observed that DBH of nest trees and average number of nests per tree is significantly correlated.
-These storks greatly prefer trees closer to water bodies when selecting nest trees.
-Their selection of specific tree species for nesting emphasizes how dependent they are on particular environmental factors.
-For this incredible bird species to keep on evolving, it is essential to understand and protect these conditions.
+A field study on the nesting pattern of the Asian Openbill Stork (Anastomus oscitans) was conducted between the months of September and October in 2024 in Adina Deer Park, West Bengal, India.
+The present study aimed to investigate the total number of nests, their population and the preferred nest tree species of Asian Openbill Storks in Adina Deer Park.
+All observations were conducted during the day using either the naked eye or 10x binoculars (10 x).
+A total of 332 trees belonging of to 19 species have been were studied, that which were used by Anastomus oscitans for nesting.
+The current study suggests that Anthocephalus cadamba tree species is preferred have a greater preference for nesting, with an average of 31 nests per tree.
+Albizia lucida, Trewia nudiflora, Pongamia glabra, and Cassia siamea also supported showed a considerable good number of nests.
+The diameter to breast height (DBH) of every nest tree was also measured.
+Nest trees with a DBH between 180 and 200 cm had have the highest average number of nests per tree, regardless of their species.
+By Statistical analysis showed a significant correlation between it is observed that DBH of nest trees and average number of nests per tree. is significantly correlated.
+These storks strongly preferred trees closer to water bodies when selecting nest treessites.
+Their selection of specific tree species for nesting emphasizes highlights their how dependence they are on particular environmental factors.
+To ensure the continued survival For of this incredible remarkable bird species, to keep on evolving, it is essential to understand and protect these conditions.

 Keywords: Asia Openbill Stork, Migratory Bird, Nesting Preference, Nesting Tree